 Point Vernon suburb profile

 Point Vernon is a picturesque coastal suburb located in the Fraser Coast Region of Queensland, known for its stunning ocean views and relaxed lifestyle.
 Situated just a short drive from Hervey Bay, it offers residents a peaceful retreat with easy access to urban amenities.
-The suburb is characterized by its beautiful beaches, scenic walking trails, and abundant wildlife, making it a haven for nature lovers and outdoor enthusiasts.
-With a mix of residential properties, including charming beachside homes, Point Vernon attracts families, retirees, and holidaymakers seeking a serene coastal environment.
-Its tranquil setting and friendly community atmosphere make it a desirable location for those looking to enjoy the best of coastal living.
+The suburb is characterized by its beautiful beaches, walking trails, and parks, making it a popular spot for outdoor enthusiasts and nature lovers.
+With a mix of residential properties, including modern homes and charming beachside cottages, Point Vernon attracts retirees, families, and those seeking a serene coastal living experience.

 Point Vernon property market performance

-Point Vernon's property market has experienced significant growth over the past 12 months, with house values increasing by 17.2%.
-The median house price has reached $796,500, reflecting strong demand in the area.
-However, there is no data available for units, indicating a lack of unit sales activity.
+Point Vernon's property market has experienced significant growth over the past 12 months, with house values increasing by 15.6%.
+The current median house price stands at $790,250, reflecting strong demand in the area.
+However, there has been no activity in the unit market, with no units sold or change in unit values.

-Sales activity for houses has been moderate, with 28 houses sold over the last 12 months.
-Houses are selling relatively quickly, with a median of 21 days on the market, suggesting a competitive market environment.
+Sales activity for houses has been robust, with 38 houses sold in the past 12 months.
+Houses are selling quickly, with a median of just 22 days on the market, indicating a competitive market environment.

 | Houses | Units | |